CVE-2025-60135: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in NIKITAS GEORGOPOULOS WeShare Buttons

 Technical Analysis

-CVE-2025-60135 is a stored cross-site scripting (XSS) vulnerability found in the WeShare Buttons plugin by NIKITAS GEORGOPOULOS, specifically affecting versions up to 13.0.0.
+CVE-2025-60135 is a stored Cross-site Scripting (XSS) vulnerability found in the WeShare Buttons plugin developed by NIKITAS GEORGOPOULOS, affecting all versions up to and including 13.0.0.
 The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows an attacker to inject malicious scripts that are stored and later executed in the context of users visiting the affected web pages.
-This type of vulnerability can be exploited to steal session cookies, perform actions on behalf of authenticated users, or deliver malware.
-The CVSS 3.1 base score is 5.9, indicating a medium severity level.
-The vector indicates network attack vector (AV:N), low attack complexity (AC:L), but requires high privileges (PR:H) and user interaction (UI:R), with a scope change (S:C) and limited impact on confidentiality, integrity, and availability (C:L/I:L/A:L).
-Although no known exploits are reported in the wild, the vulnerability poses a risk particularly to websites using this plugin for social sharing features.
-The vulnerability is significant because stored XSS can affect multiple users and persist over time, increasing the attack surface.
-The lack of available patches at the time of publication necessitates immediate attention to mitigation strategies.
+This type of vulnerability can be exploited when an attacker with high privileges (PR:H) submits crafted input that is not properly sanitized, and a victim user interacts with the malicious content (UI:R).
+The CVSS vector indicates that the attack can be performed remotely over the network (AV:N) with low attack complexity (AC:L), but requires both privileges and user interaction.
+The scope is changed (S:C), meaning the vulnerability can affect components beyond the initially vulnerable component.
+The impact includes limited confidentiality, integrity, and availability loss (C:L/I:L/A:L).
+Although no known exploits are currently reported in the wild, the vulnerability poses a risk to websites using this plugin, especially those with multiple users or administrative roles.
+The lack of available patches at the time of publication necessitates immediate mitigation efforts by administrators.
+Stored XSS vulnerabilities can lead to session hijacking, defacement, or redirection to malicious sites, making them significant threats to web applications.

 Potential Impact